tue-robotics/tue_robocup/robot_smach_states/tutorial/challenge_tutorial.md

 ```
 * `import smach` imports the [smach](http://wiki.ros.org/smach) Python module so that we can use it
 * `import robot_smach_states as states` imports [the smach states](https://github.com/tue-robotics/tue_robocup/tree/master/robot_smach_states) that have been developed in the TU/e Robotics lab
 * `class Example(smach.StateMachine):` defines the statemachine that we are implementing.
-The `smach.StateMachine` between brackets shows that the `Example` class [inherits](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming) from the `smach.StateMachine` class.
+The `smach.StateMachine` between brackets shows that the `Example` class <a href="https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)">inherits</a>  from the `smach.StateMachine` class.
 (If you don't know what inheritance means you might want to study that first)
 * `def __init__(self, robot):` defines the signature of the initialization method.
 Basically, each class needs such a function.
 In this case, we need to supply the Robot object that was instantiated previously in our script.
 * `smach.StateMachine.__init__(self, outcomes=["succeeded", "failed", "aborted"])` calls the initialization method of the parent class.
 Here, we also define the outcomes of our statemachine to `succeeded`, `failed` and `aborted`.
 * `states.Say(robot, "Hello world")` instantiates a `Say` state using our robot object and the sentence "Hello world"